rasbt/deep-learning-book/README.md

 I would like to give my special thanks to the readers, who caught various typos and errors and offered suggestions for clarifying my writing.

 - Appendix A: Artem Sobolev, Ryan Sun
-- Appendix B: Brett Miller
+- Appendix B: Brett Miller, Ryan Sun
-- Appendix D: Marcel Blattner, Ignacio Campabadal
+- Appendix D: Marcel Blattner, Ignacio Campabadal, Ryan Sun